 The Emotional Catering Service exposes many of the ways in which people are handicapped by their passivity.
 Both women and men, of course, can be enablers and codependents.
 Yet Sandra’s book, I believe, can especially help many women to become more self-assured and confident.
 More than ever, our world needs an upsurge of feminine perspectives and values to counter masculine tendencies that, at their worst, are insensitive, self-centered, and destructive.

-I’ve just completed a light editing revision of Sandra’s book, which is now available as an e-book at Amazon.com.
+I’ve just completed a light editing revision of Sandra’s book, which is now available as an e-book or paperback at Amazon.com.
 Here is an excerpt:

 From Chapter Six—“To Control or Be Controlled”: Caterers express both controlling behavior and passive, dependent behavior.
 Usually they alternate between the two extremes.
 They may be controlling at work and passive with their spouses or controlling at home and passive at work.
 They can be passive at some stage in their lives and controlling at other periods.
 They tend to be passive when it would be in their best interest to assert themselves, and controlling when it is not appropriate or productive.